atom/snippets/README.md

 ## Snippet Format

-Snippets files are stored in a package `snippets/` folder and also loaded from `~/.atom/snippet.cson`.
+Snippets files are stored in a package's `snippets/` folder and also loaded from `~/.atom/snippet.cson`.

 Snippet files can be either `.json` or `.cson`.